Arts and culture investment

 Here at the City of Joondalup, arts and culture play a significant role in connecting our communities, promoting a sense of belonging, and creating a vibrant place to live.
+From public art that defines our neighbourhoods to festivals that bring us together, our cultural programs and spaces are designed to reflect who we are as a community and inspire creativity across all ages.

 Cultural Plan